wonderren/wonderren.github.io/_pages/about.md

 I received my Master degree from Carnegie Mellon University and B.Eng. from both [Tongji University](https://www.tongji.edu.cn/) (China) and [FH Aachen](https://www.fh-aachen.de/en/) (Germany).
 Prior to my Ph.D. study, I was a co-founder and the CTO of [BITO Robotics](https://bitorobotics.com/en/).

-My research focuses on path and motion planning for single and multiple robots, at the intersection of artificial intelligence and optimization.
+My research focuses on solving fundamental path and motion planning problems for single and multiple robots, by leveraging and advancing the frontier of multi-agent planning, combinatorial search and optimal control.
+These problems are often NP-hard, and my research exploits the underlying structure of these problems to develop algorithms that balance between runtime efficiency and solution quality guarantees, while being deployable to physical robots.
+These problems often arise in warehouse logistics, manufacturing and search-and-rescue.
+[Find More.](https://wonderren.github.io/research)
-I am currently especially interested in planning paths for multiple robots with respect to various constraints while optimizing multiple objectives by leveraging the existing and advancing the frontier of combinatorial search, multi-objective optimization and optimal control.

 News
 ======